What is the process for scheduling my surgery?

 Notify the Surgeon:

-• Sudden or severe pain not controlled by prescription medication
+- Sudden or severe pain not controlled by prescription medication

-• Increased swelling of legs, hands, feet
+- Increased swelling of the legs, hands, or feet